aditi75432/zero-trust-sre-gym/HF_Blog.md

 Reward: 6.10
 Message: Judge [junior] APPROVED.
 Score: 0.80
 Output: TICKET INC-6452 APPROVED by Change Board.
-Compliance Judge [JUNIOR]: The justification cites specific forensic indicators and matches the available SIEM evidence, but could be more detailed in its exp
+Compliance Judge [JUNIOR]: The justification cites specific forensic indicators and matches the available SIEM evidence, but could be more detailed in its exp...
 Uptime: 100.0%
 Threats remaining: 1